 Exchanging with your community is essential.
 Interact and converse with your brand’s followers in order to build a close relationship.
 Your community needs to understand that it can count on you and is waiting for answers to its questions.
 Your tone should vary depending on the media, you can be more light-hearted on Instagram and Facebook than on LinkedIn for example.

-In this virtual world there is often the temptation to exaggerate, to paint the picture a little rosier than the reality (link from the article on credibility).
+In this virtual world there is often the temptation to exaggerate, to paint the picture a little rosier than the reality (see our article on credibility).
 Be honest with your audience all the time.
 Most of what we say and show is verifiable by other easily accessed means – it may be you yourself that gives conflicting information on different media!
 Lying will adversely affect your reputation and bomb the relationship between your brand and your audience.

 Thorough community management is essential.
 Not everyone is able to manage social networks, and doing so yourself can sometimes be a risk; you may sometimes lack the time or energy, you may not be the engaging copywriter or video blogger you imagined you were… A community manager must have very good knowledge of your brand or company but also of marketing, the latest trends and your chosen strategy.
 If you don’t want to recruit someone full-time, go for a freelance!